Hi-Tek incident: Aftermath and long-term developments

 The protests came back into the public consciousness when a television program on Saigon TV was accused of supporting the communists due to the use of a five-second closeup shot of the display.
-In addition to existing issues around the display of the symbols, language and generational differences were also cited as a cause for the controversy, as it was an English-language program aimed for younger Vietnamese Americans that was shown on a channel that normally broadcast Vietnamese-language content.
+In addition to existing issues around the display of the symbols, language and generational differences were also cited as a cause for the controversy, as it was an English-language program aimed for younger Vietnamese Americans shown on a channel that normally broadcast Vietnamese-language content.
 Although its creators held a public forum to explain that they had not meant to cause offense, new sit-ins encouraged by community radio and dissatisfaction from attendees led to the network deciding to cancel the rest of the show.

 In retrospect, the protests were seen as the "largest anti-communist demonstrations in Little Saigon’s history" and possibly the largest protest ever by Vietnamese-Americans, and came to shape the future of the community.
 The event served as a catalyst in increasing the civic participation of Vietnamese Americans, with several running for a number of public offices.
 By early 2007, the Vietnamese community had the largest number of politicians in office out of any Asian American group in Orange County.
 However, the "generation gap" widened as younger activists focused more on domestic issues rather than the "homeland" and anti-communism.
+As perceptions of the incident by the community have grown more multifaceted, some Asian American artists and scholars took inspiration from the controversy to create intentionally shocking and anger-inducing art as a form of exposure therapy to assist in healing and managing trauma among Vietnamese refugees.